Pernille Blume: Personal life

 Blume was born on 14 May 1994 in Herlev, Denmark.

-In February 2020, Blume started dating Olympic swimmer Florent Manaudou, and in September 2021 they got engaged.
+In February 2020, Blume started dating French Olympic swimmer Florent Manaudou, and in September 2021 they announced their engagement.

 Blume swam for Sigma Nordsjælland Club in Denmark until early 2022.
-When her fiancé, Florent Manaudou, announced he was changing swimming clubs, it was announced that Blume would likely change clubs to his new club, CN Antibes, as well, so she could train with her soon-to-be-husband as they prepared for the 2024 Summer Olympics in Manaudou's home country of France.
+When her fiancé, Florent Manaudou, announced he was changing swimming clubs, it was announced that Blume would likely change clubs to his new club, CN Antibes, as well, so she could train with him as they prepared for the 2024 Summer Olympics in Manaudou's home country of France.
 In February 2022, Blume officially switched to and started competing for CN Antibes.
+Manaudou and Blume are no longer together, their relationship ending sometime before June 2024.

 Career

 2012 Summer Olympics

 At the 2012 Summer Olympics in London, Blume competed for the Danish team in five different events.
 In the 50 metre freestyle she failed to advance beyond the heats having finished 8th in her race and 26th fastest overall.
 In the 100 metre freestyle she again was eliminated in the first round after finishing 6th in her heat and 19th fastest overall.
 She won her heat of the 200 metre freestyle but did not advance to the next round after finishing 24th fastest overall.
 In the 4 × 100 metre freestyle relay Blume swam in a Danish quartet along with Mie Nielsen, Lotte Friis and Jeanette Ottesen; they qualified for the final, in which they finished sixth, setting a new Danish national record of 3:37.45.
 In the 4 × 100 metre medley relay Blume, Nielsen, Ottesen and Rikke Pedersen reached the final and finished seventh.